duncanwood28/ENCE_4100_Duncan_Wood_2025/Embedded Systems/Final Project/2WheelBalancingRobot_Report.md

  **Demo 3: 3 Wheel Robot Moving Left**

 # Part 5: 2 Wheel Balancing Robot

+Ideally, creating the 2 Wheel Balancing Robot would involve driving the wheels using a PID control algorithm based on the IMU readings and the speed from the encoder.
+As mentioned before, Motor B only moves in the forward direction at high speed thus unable to be controled (speed and direction cannot change).
+Additionally, the encoder is attached to Motor B making it essentially useless to balance the robot.
+Because of these issues, the 2 wheel balancing system requires creative solutions.

+## Strategy A: Motor B Fixed

+As a starting point, a program was created to balance the robot with Motor B locked in place while Motor A is in motion.

+## Strategy B: Forward Motion with Motor B Ticks

 # Part 6: 2 Wheel Balancing Robot with Pendulum